typelead/eta/docs/0-user-guides/0-eta-user-guide/4-functions/4-higher-order-functions.md

 ```

 `filter` takes a list and generates a new list keeping the elements that satisfy the predicate that is supplied.

+## Next Section

+We will explore learn about Eta metaprogramming.